SP7-Ritmare/starterkit/docs/publication.rst

 =========================
-Publications by SP7 team
+Activities by SP7 team
 =========================

-Here is a list of pubblications by the SP7 project team, if interestead you can read it and make references in your pubblications.
+Here is a list of pubblications and other activities by the SP7 project team, if interestead you can read it and make references in your pubblications.

 Publications on Journals